Ed Weisacosky

 Edward Leo Weisacosky (May 4, 1944 – November 24, 2019) was an American professional football player who was a linebacker in the American Football League (AFL) and National Football League (NFL).
-He played college football for the Miami Hurricanes and was selected by the Miami Dolphins in the sixth round of the 1966 AFL draft.
+He played college football for the Miami Hurricanes and was selected 42nd overall by the Miami Dolphins in the sixth round of the 1966 AFL draft.

 Weisacosky also played for the New York Giants and New England Patriots.